-Phillips 66 Partners LP PSXP is well poised to grow on the back of its stable fee-based revenue generating prowess and major growth projects.
-However, the partnership’s balance sheet weakness is a persistent concern.
+Phillips 66 PSX is well poised to grow on the back of midstream growth projects.
+However, rising operating costs remain a concern for now.

-However, there are a few factors that are impeding the stock’s growth lately.
+There are a few factors that are holding back the stock from reaching true potential.

 To Sum Up

-Despite riding on significant growth prospects, balance sheet weakness is a significant concern for the partnership.
+Despite significant prospects, rising operating costs and weak energy demand are affecting the company.
 Nevertheless, we believe that systematic and strategic plan of action will drive its long-term growth.

 Stocks to Consider